gbdev/pandocs/src/pixel_fifo.md

 ::: tip TERMINOLOGY

-All references to a cycle are meant as T-cycles (4.19 MHz) and cycle counts are doubled on CGB in double speed mode.
-When it is stated that a certain action *lengthens mode 3* it means that mode 0 (hblank) is shortened to make up for the additional time in mode 3, as shown in the following diagram.
+All references to a dot are meant as dots (4.19 MHz).
+Dots remain the same regardless of CGB double speed.
+When it is stated that a certain action *lengthens mode 3* it means that mode 0 (HBlank) is shortened to make up for the additional time in mode 3, as shown in the following diagram.

 :::